Superfund Site: EAGLE MINE

 Superfund Site Profile

-New Cleanup Effort for Operable Unit 1 – Sitewide Contamination: A new cleanup effort for sitewide contamination, referred to as Operable Unit 1 (OU1), is necessary because in 2009, the Colorado Water Quality Control Commission revised its water quality standards for the Eagle River as it flows through the Eagle Mine Superfund site.
+Proposed Plan for Operable Unit 1 (OU1) – Sitewide Contamination: A new cleanup effort for sitewide contamination, referred to as OU1, is necessary because in 2009, the Colorado Water Quality Control Commission revised its water quality standards for the Eagle River as it flows through the Eagle Mine Superfund site.
 To comply, the transport of metals from various sources on the site to the Eagle River and to groundwater must be further reduced.
+CDPHE is the lead agency responsible for the proposed plan currently being presented to the public for OU1.
+OU1 focuses on protecting surface water by reducing metals loading to the Eagle River.
+The OU1 preferred cleanup alternative includes: collection and treatment of groundwater from Belden and at the mouth of Rock Creek; slight revisions to operable unit definitions; and implementation of institutional controls required by the original OU1 Record of Decision but unimplemented to date.
 (See more information in What is the current site status?)

-New Cleanup Effort for Operable Unit 3 – The North Property: A new cleanup effort at a portion of the Eagle Mine Superfund site referred to as the North Property, or Operable Unit 3 (OU3), is necessary to allow a portion of the site to be reclassified for a potential residential future use.
+Proposed Plan for Operable Unit 3 (OU3) – The North Property: A new cleanup effort at the portion of the site referred to as the North Property, or OU3, is necessary to allow that portion of the site to be reclassified for a potential residential future use.
 Cleanup efforts to date at the Eagle Mine Superfund site were not intended to allow for residential use of the property, which requires a more thorough cleanup scenario.
 EPA and the state are currently working with the property owner to make sure that all necessary investigation and cleanup steps occur to prepare the property for residential redevelopment.
+EPA is the lead agency responsible for the proposed plan currently being presented to the public for OU3.
+The OU3 proposed plan presents cleanup alternatives focusing on soil remediation necessary to protect human health due to planned development by the current landowner.
+The preferred alternative includes some combination of the following elements for areas at OU3 proposed for development: placing a soil exposure barrier; grading the site; implementing institutional controls; and conducting monitoring and /or demolishing structures.
 (See more information in Redevelopment Activity.)

 EPA divided the Eagle Mine Superfund site into three Operable Units (OUs).
 Operable Unit 1 was established to control the transport of heavy metals from the principal sources of mine waste (such as the Eagle Mine itself and various tailings and roaster piles) that were impacting the Eagle River.
 OU2 was established to evaluate health risks at Maloit Park Wetlands, the Minturn Middle School and the abandoned company town of Gilman.
 Because the wetlands have been remediated and the school proved not to be a risk, OU2 today focuses on contaminated soils at Gilman only.
 OU3 (also referred to as the North Property) was established in the early 2000s to mirror the boundaries of a private residential development proposed for the area at that time.